tedneward/Azgaarnoth/Cultures/Backgrounds.md

 * [Courtier](Backgrounds/Courtier.md): Al'Uman court ceremony is the source of legends, and courtiers are often revered for their ability to navigate the courts, even if they serve no other useful purpose.
 * [Criminal](Backgrounds/Criminal.md): it is said that in the Land of Fate, if you cannot make your way, you take your way.
 Romantic tales of criminals stir even the most cynical Al'Uman heart.
 * [Dailan Scholar](Backgrounds/DailanScholar.md): though secretive, Dailan scholars are everywhere in Azgaarnoth.
+* [Duelist](Backgrounds/Duelist.md): though less fond of the dueling colleges than the Gozdoran nations, Al'Umans still appreciate the fine art of woven steel between two competitors.
 * [Entertainer](Backgrounds/Entertainer.md)
 * [Far Traveler](Backgrounds/FarTraveler.md):
 * [Folk Hero](Backgrounds/FolkHero.md):